 The Central American aviation market is dominated by international traffic.
 According to data from IATA, international revenue passenger miles, or "RPMs," are concentrated between North America and Central America.
 This segment represented 79.1% of international RPMs flown to and from Central America in 2015, compared to 16.6% RPMs flown between Central America and South America and 4.3% for RPMs flown between Central American countries.
-Total RPMs flown on international flights to and from Central America on international flights to and from Central America on average.
+Total RPMs flown on international flights to and from Central America remained flat in 2015, and load factors on international flights to and from Central America were 80% on average.